 sudo ufw status

-The output should display your configured rules, ensuring that your Memcached instance is secured with UFW.
+The output should display your configured rules, ensuring your Memcached instance is secured with UFW.

 Memcached offers extensions for various programming languages, but it is most commonly used with PHP.
-In this section, we will guide you through installing Memcached libraries for PHP, Python, and Perl, as well as configuring Memcached for Apache and Nginx web servers.
+This section will guide you through installing Memcached libraries for PHP, Python, and Perl and configuring Memcached for Apache and Nginx web servers.

 To install the PHP library for Memcached, run the following command: